- Outstanding display

 Nexus 7: What users sayThe Nexus 7 has been around for a while now and it's proved a popular tablet.
 There are a number of areas that owners like and a few they don't based on more than 300 confirmed purchase user reviews from Reevoo.

-While the Nexus 7 scores very well for screen and performance which tallies with our testing of the tablet.
+The Nexus 7 scores very well for screen and performance, which tallies with our testing and long term experience with the tablet.
 Owners also like how much cheaper it is than the comparable iPad mini 2.

-On the downside users complain about the lack of microSD card slot and the location of the power button - an issue we also found during testing.
+On the downside users complain about the lack of microSD card slot and the location of the power button - an issue we also regularly experience.

 Not sure what to buy?
-Tablet Buying Guide
+Then read our Tablet Buying Guide

 Nexus 7: DesignHappily the Nexus 7 2 looks sleek and slick and makes its predecessor appear more dated than it truly is.
 Its silky soft-touch black plastic feels great in hand, while the thin hard plastic seam between the screen and the back is far less pronounced than psuedo-metallic join on the original.